JacpFX/JacpFX/_includes/quickstart.md

 </dependency>
 ```
 #### The JacpFX launcher ####
-The launcher project is responsible to launch all JacpFX components.
+The launcher project is responsible to create JacpFX component instances.
 Currently only a Spring launcher is available, so all JacpFX components are simple Spring beans, which means you may use any Spring functionality in you JacpFX application.

 ```xml
 <dependency>